awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 After AWS Cloud9 creates your environment, it displays the AWS Cloud9 IDE for the environment\.

 If AWS Cloud9 doesn't display the IDE after at least five minutes, there might be a problem with your web browser, your AWS access permissions, the instance, or the associated virtual private cloud \(VPC\)\.
-For possible fixes, see [Cannot Open an Environment](troubleshooting.md#troubleshooting-env-loading) in *Troubleshooting*\.
+For possible fixes, see [Cannot open an environment](troubleshooting.md#troubleshooting-env-loading) in *Troubleshooting*\.

 ## Creating an EC2 Environment with Code<a name="create-environment-code"></a>